tsgoff/meshtxt/README.md

 ## TODO

+- Add side drawer navigation
 - Show unread message indicators on channels
-- Add side drawer navigation
 - Save nodes to database and allow user to set a custom name/label for "anonymous" nodes
 - Add NodeJS server script to run directly on Pi and connect to meshtasticd over localhost
 - Add a profile/node config page to allow user to quickly update node short/long name, and maybe set lora region
 - Add a full node settings page
+- Fix issue where some devices don't have an rx timestamp, or it's way out of sync

 ## CORS Proxy for HTTP Connections

+> Note: this info was written before I wrote the [server.js](./server.js) script.
+You should probably use that instead.

 - The `/api/v1/fromradio` endpoint in `meshtasticd` works as expected.
 - The `/api/v1/toradio` endpoint in `meshtasticd` does not return an `OPTIONS` response.